heiner/dylaniki/What_Kind_of_Friend_Is_This?.md

 ---
 title: What Kind of Friend Is This?
-permalink: What Kind of Friend Is This?
+permalink: What Kind of Friend Is This
 layout: wiki
 tags:
  - Songs